Last updated on October 11th, 2023 at 07:13 pm

 How Government Trade Policy Affects Solar Panel Prices

 Changes in government trade policy can impact the cost of solar panels and cells.
 When President Trump imposed a four-year tariff on imported solar cells and panels in 2018, there was a 16 cent per watt increase in price for the average consumer, or roughly a $960 increase for a 6-kW solar panel system, according to EnergySage.
+In June 2022, the Biden administration dropped tariffs on solar panels from Cambodia, Malaysia, Thailand, and Vietnam for 24 months, but as of April 2023, a bipartisan group in Congress is trying to bring the tariffs back.

 Other Factors That Can Affect the Final Cost of Solar